-Attention, Philadelphia high school students: we are excited to announce the College of Physicians of Philadelphia is now accepting applications for the 2019-2020 cohort of the out4STEM Internship Program!
+Attention, Philadelphia high school students: we are excited to announce The College of Physicians of Philadelphia is now accepting applications for the 2020-21 cohort of the Out4STEM Internship Program!

-The out4STEM Internship Program is a one-year, summer and after-school internship program aimed at LGBTQIA high school students in Philadelphia who have an interest in healthcare/medicine or science, technology, engineering, and mathematics (STEM).
+The Out4STEM Internship Program is a one-year, after-school internship program aimed at LGBTQIA high school students in Philadelphia who have an interest in healthcare/medicine or science, technology, engineering, and mathematics (STEM).
 The Program also seeks to address the unique challenges facing Philadelphia LGBTQIA youth in an accepting, STEM-oriented safe space.
-The Program takes advantage of the unique resources of the College of Physicians of Philadelphia, including the world-famous Mütter Museum, the Historical Medical Library, and our vast network of Fellows to create an engaging experience unlike any other youth program.
+The Program takes advantage of the unique resources of The College of Physicians of Philadelphia, including the world-famous Mütter Museum, the Historical Medical Library, and our vast network of Fellows to create a unique educational experience.

 During the course of the program, students will achieve the following goals:

-- Learn about careers related to science, technology, engineering, mathematics, and healthcare/medicine.
+- Learn about careers related to science, technology, engineering, mathematics (STEM), and healthcare/medicine.

-- Cultivate relationships between like-minded, motivated Philadelphia LGBTQIA students and professionals.
+- Cultivate relationships between like-minded, motivated Philadelphia LGBTQIA students.